 “Tell me and I’ll forget; show me and I may remember, involve me and I’ll understand”.
 Chinese Proverb

 Our multidisciplinary approach ensures that each child is set up for success.
 Our teaching methods are specifically aligned to the needs and abilities of each child.
 Individual Development Plans (IDPs) are set up for each child, with the help of the parent and our dedicated team of educators and therapists.
 We revisit the IDPs twice yearly to ensure that the ever-changing needs of each child are met and to ensure optimal academic, emotional, social, and personal growth.
-Our dedicated team of therapists spend time with our children both individually and within the classroom environment.
+Our dedicated therapists spend time with our children in both Speech and Gross Motor groups.
 We pride ourselves on our collaborative approach as it allows us to have an holistic impact on each child who enters our classrooms.

 AUGMENTING DEVELOPMENT WITH SA SIGN LANGUAGE